 2. Pick a place.
 Almost all vegetables and most flowers need about six hours of full sun each day.
-Spend a day in your chosen spot and watch how the sun moves across the space.
+Spend a day in your chosen spot and watch how the sun moves across space.
 It might receive more sun than you think.
-But don’t despair if your lot is largely sunless; many plants tolerate shade.
-Check plant tags or ask the staff at your local garden center to find out how much sun a plant requires.
+But don't despair if your lot is largely sunless; many plants tolerate shade.
+Check plant tags or ask your local garden center staff to find out how much sun a plant requires.

 If you don't want to wait or if the area is covered with weeds, you're better off digging the sod out.

 4. Improve the soil.
-Invariably, soil needs a boost.
+Invariably, the soil needs a boost.
 The solution is simple: organic matter.
 Add a 2- to 3-inch (5 to 7.5 cm) layer of compost, decayed leaves, dry grass clippings, or old manure.
 If you dig soil, till the organic matter into the soil.
-If you decide not to dig or are working with an established bed you can’t dig, leave the organic matter on the surface and it will work its way into the soil in a few months.
+If you decide not to dig or are working with an established bed, you can't dig, leave the organic matter on the surface, and it will work its way into the soil in a few months.